YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 ### Extract Genes for Phylogenetics

 Now, we want to extract genes to make a phylogeny.
 This way, we can compare our samples to the samples from previous studies.
-We have prepared the <i>A. muscaria</i> sequences from [Geml et al. 2008](https://www.sciencedirect.com/science/article/pii/S105579030800208X?via%3Dihub) and you only need to extract the same four genes from your genome.
+We have prepared the <i>A. muscaria</i> sequences from [Geml et al. 2008](https://www.sciencedirect.com/science/article/pii/S105579030800208X?via%3Dihub) and [Vargas et al. 2008](https://pringlelab.botany.wisc.edu/documents/vargas2019.pdf), so you only need to extract the same four genes from your genome.

 Head to `DennyMaterials`, make a directory called `phyloBLAST` and copy the query (`/home/genhons1/DennyMaterials/Gemlquery.fasta`) to the folder.